Last reviewed: 19.11.2025

 ‘Fire and rehire’ is the colloquial term for dismissal and re-engagement where an employer implements contractual changes by ending an employee’s contract but offers them the same job back on different terms.
 The term is sometimes also used to cover ‘fire and replace’, where an employee is dismissed and replaced by a new employee doing essentially the same job but on different terms.

-Fire and rehire may be used to implement significant contractual changes, for example where the changes would otherwise amount to a fundamental breach of contract, where the employer hasn’t been able to get employee agreement.
-It can be lawful if the employer has a good business reason and follows a proper process.
+Fire and rehire may be used to implement significant contractual changes, for example, where the employer hasn’t been able to get employee agreement to changes which, without agreement, may amount to a fundamental breach of contract.
+Fire and rehire can be lawful if the employer has a good business reason and follows a proper process.

 When using fire and rehire, employers must comply with the consultation requirements of the Statutory Code of Practice on Dismissal and Re-engagement (put in place in July 2024 and already making the practice much more difficult).
 In addition, the employer must comply with statutory collective consultation rules where they apply, i.e. where the proposal is to dismiss 20 or more employees within a rolling 90-day period.